orbitalquark/textadept/FAQ.md

 while the latest 2012 Ubuntu still uses `libpng12`.
 Unfortunately in these cases, the best idea is to compile Textadept.
 This process is actually very simple though.
 See the [compiling][] page.
 Only the GTK development libraries are needed for the GUI version.
-(The ncurses and CDK development libraries are required for the terminal version.)
+(The ncurses development library is required for the terminal version.)

 [compiling]: 12_Compiling.html